valerioorfano/Practice-Machine-Learning/README.md

 sapply(folds,length)/(sapply(folds,length)+sapply(foldsCrossVal,length))
 Fold1     Fold2     Fold3     Fold4
 0.7500382 0.7499490 0.7500000 0.7500127
-75% of whole training data.
+if we use k=4 the training data is the 75% of whole input data.
+CrossValData will be 25% of th ewhole input data
 ```

 ```